isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <section>
 	<h4>Growing:</h4>
-		<p>Lettuce is a rapid grower and will produce more leaves if fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
+		<p>Lettuce is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
 Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once every two weeks after transplanting for a fuller crop.</p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
 				<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe><br>
 		<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested for leaves</a> at any time, with younger leaves being the most tender.
-However, the leaves will become bitter when the plant starts to <a href="/learn-more-about-gardening/glossary/#flower">flower</a>.
-Most gardeners will <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvest</a> their crop around a month and a half after sowing.</p>
+However, the leaves will become bitter when the plant starts to flower.
+Most gardeners will harvest their crop around a month and a half after sowing.</p>
 		<img title="A gardener harvesting outer leaves as per the cut-and-come-again method.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/cutandcomeagain_lettuce_jacquelinechua.jpg">
 		<p>The whole plant can be harvested once by cutting the head at the base or multiple times by harvesting the older leaves as per the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>
 	<br>